 Duff Roblin Parkway Trail supports multi-use, non-motorized, four-season recreational opportunities along the Red River Floodway including walking, hiking, and biking in the summer and cross-country skiing and snowshoeing in winter.
 The public can walk, run, bike, or ski as much or as little of the trail as they like.
 Along the way, users will follow the floodway channel and will have an opportunity to see wildlife and vegetation along with agricultural land.

 About Red River Floodway: built in the 1960s to protect Winnipeg from Red River flood waters, more earth was moved for this project than for construction of the Panama Canal.
-Learn more at https://stclementsheritage.com/index.php/heritage-articles/transportation/influence-of-the-river/the-red-river-floodway/red-river-floodway
+Learn more here.

 Brokenhead Wetland Interpretive Trail

-The Brokenhead Wetland Interpretive Trail is a 3.6 km return floating boardwalk interpreted from a First Nations perpective and translated in Ojibway and English.
+The Brokenhead Wetland Interpretive Trail is a 3.6 km return floating boardwalk interpreted from a First Nations perspective and translated in Ojibway and English.
 The Brokenhead Wetland is part of Lake Winnipeg’s vast watershed that filters surface water before it enters the lake.
-The trail highlights the cultural and envirnmental importance between the four themes of respect, purpose, balance and interconnection.
-For more information go to debwendon.org.
+The trail highlights the cultural and environmental importance between the four themes of respect, purpose, balance and interconnection.
+Find more information here.

 Extensive trail systems at Grand Beach Provincial Park and Birds Hill Provincial Park